gramineproject/gramine/Documentation/sgx-intro.rst

    ECALL

-      A function call made by non-enclave world into an enclave.
+      A |~| special function call made by non-enclave world into an enclave.

    Enclave

       An instance of SGX TEE, residing in a contiguous chunk of usermode address space (``ELRANGE``) of some process on the system.
-Application threads may enter the enclave through dedicated CPU instructions.
+Application threads may enter and exit the enclave through dedicated CPU instructions.
 Code running inside an enclave has access to usermode memory of the process which contains it, but not the other way.

    Enclave Dynamic Memory Management
    EDMM